What Does ‘Pending’ Mean In Real Estate?

 Written By Dan Rafter

-You’re preapproved for a mortgage and you’re on the hunt for your dream home.
-When you finally find a home that would be a perfect fit, you see that the home’s listing has the word “pending” attached to it.
+You’re preapproved for a mortgage, and you’re on the hunt for your dream home.
+You finally find a home that would be a perfect fit, but you see that the listing has a word attached to it: “pending.”

 What Does It Mean When A House Is Pending?

-When a home has a pending offer, it means that a buyer has made an offer that the property’s seller has accepted.
-The sellers and buyers are now just waiting to close the sale of the property, whether the buyer is making an all-cash offer or plans to finance the purchase of the home with a mortgage.
+When a home has a pending offer, it means a buyer has made an offer that the property’s seller has accepted.
+The seller and buyer are just waiting to close on the sale.

-When a home is pending, you can no longer try to outbid another buyer for the property.
-Your chance to buy the home has most likely passed, unless the sale falls through, an unlikely but not impossible event.
+When a home is pending, other buyers can’t try to outbid the buyer for the property.
+Unless the sale falls through, your chance to buy the home has most likely passed.
+While it’s unlikely the original deal will fall through – it’s not impossible.

-You can put an offer in on a contingent home.
-If the home sale falls through, the sellers will then consider your offer.
-Not all contingent offers fall through, of course, but your odds of getting your offer in front of sellers are higher with contingent offers than they are with homes that are pending.
+You can put an offer in on a contingent home because the listing is still active.
+The seller will consider all other offers if the home sale falls through.
+Not all contingent offers fall through.
+But your odds of getting your offer in front of a seller are higher with contingent listings than with pending sales.

 Can You Put An Offer On A Pending House?

-You can put in an offer on a home that is pending.
-But you can’t simply outbid the other buyer.
-When buyers make offers, they typically include language stating that the sellers, once they accept the offer, can’t cancel the sale even if they receive another offer at a higher price.
+You can put in a backup offer on a home that’s pending.
+But you can’t simply outbid the buyer.
+Buyers typically include language in their purchase agreements stating that once the seller accepts the buyer’s offer, they can’t cancel the sale even if they receive a higher offer from another buyer.

 Can Real Estate Agents Still Show Pending Homes?

-A home with a pending sale is still technically on the market.
-Because of this, real estate agents can show these homes to possible buyers.
-Most agents, though, won’t do this because most pending home sales do close.
-Showing a home that is pending, then, would usually be a waste of agents’ time.
-Many homeowners also don’t want to show their properties if they have a sale pending.
+Because a home with a pending sale is still technically on the market, real estate agents can show pending homes to prospective buyers.
+But most agents won’t because most pending home sales close.
+Showing pending homes would usually waste an agent’s and a buyer’s time.
+Many homeowners don’t even want to show their properties if they have a sale pending.

-Although it varies, a pending sale usually takes from a few weeks to 60 days.
+While it varies, a pending sale usually takes from a week to 60 days, depending on the nature of the sale and whether the buyer is paying cash or taking out a mortgage.
 During this time, buyers will pay for a home inspection, request any needed repairs, secure their financing and check the home’s title.

-In rare cases, pending home sales do fall through.
-This means that there is always a chance – although usually a slim one – that you might get the chance to buy a pending home.
+While rare, pending home sales can fall through, so there’s always a chance – however slim – that you might be able to buy a pending home.

-Here are some of the most common reasons why a pending home sale might not reach closing:
+Here are some common reasons why a pending home sale might not reach the closing table:

-• Financials fall through: If the buyers can’t qualify for a mortgage to cover the cost and closing costs of a home, the pending sale will fall through.
-This is why many homeowners only accept offers from buyers who have already been preapproved for a mortgage loan.
+If the buyer can’t qualify for a mortgage to cover the cost of the home, the pending sale will fall through.
+The fear of not closing because financing falls through is why many home sellers only accept offers from buyers preapproved for a mortgage loan.

-• Buyer’s remorse: If the buyers who made the offer suddenly experience buyer’s remorse – no longer wanting to take on the financial burden of buying the home – they might cancel the home sale even after their offer is accepted.
-This bit of cold feet is rare: Buyers usually take a financial hit, losing their earnest money deposit, if they back out of a sale after their offer is accepted.
+If the buyer suddenly experiences buyer’s remorse and no longer wants to buy the home – they can cancel the sale even after their offer is accepted.
+However, a buyer with a sudden case of cold feet is rare.
+Buyers would risk a financial hit, losing their earnest money deposit if they back out of a sale after their offer is accepted.

 The Bottom Line